Fixed prosthodontics: Preparation techniques

-Preparation of a tooth for a crown involves the irreversible removal of a significant amount of tooth structure.
-All restorations possess compromised structural and functional integrity when compared to healthy, natural tooth structure.
-Thus, if not indicated as desirable by an oral health-care professional, the crowning of a tooth would most likely be contraindicated.
-Dentists trained at different institutions in different eras and in different countries may possess different methods of treatment planning and case selection, resulting in diverse recommendations for treatment.
+A large amount of tooth structure is removed irreversibly during crown preparation.
+All restorations have impaired structural and functional integrity when compared to healthy, natural tooth structures.
+As a result, if a dental practitioner does not recommend it, crowning a tooth is probably not a good idea.
+Dentists trained worldwide at different institutions in different times may have varied ways of treatment planning and case selection, resulting in varying treatment recommendations.

-Traditionally more than one visit is required to complete crown and bridge work, and the additional time required for the procedure can be a disadvantage; the increased benefits of such a restoration, however, will generally offset these considerations.
+Traditionally, crown and bridge work requires more than one visit, and the extra time necessary for the procedure can be a drawback; nevertheless, the improved benefits of such an intervention will generally outweigh these factors.